prokoudine/ardour-tutorial/content/appendices/glossary/index.en.md

 **Snap Mode**
 : The **Snap Mode** menus are found just below the **Clocks**.
-They control the amount **Quantization** of the time grid, i.e., the amount of "snap" an audio **Region** has to the type of grid you have chosen.
+They control the amount of **Quantization** of the time grid, i.e., the amount of "snap" an audio **Region** has to the type of grid you have chosen.

 **Snapshots**